-- a) Program Number To identify and manage programs - b) Program Type to identify the different program types
+- a) Program Number To identify and manage programs - b) Program Type To identify the different program types

-The Program Number can be a value between 0-7; however Program Number '0' always designates the MPS.
+The Program Number can be a value between 0 and 7; however Program Number "0" always designates the MPS.
 Refer to Subsection 5.2.1.6.1 for a detailed description of the Program Number indication.
 The Program Type can be of any type for all the programs.

-Table 5-8 Program Indications for MPS/SPS 10010 0 0 riogram maications 101
+Table 5-8: Program Indications for MPS/SPS

 Indication MPS SPS

-Program Number 0 1-7
+Program Number 0 1 - 7

 Program Type Any type (Table 5-9) Any type (Table 5-9)